-Master of Business Administration with a concentration in Project Management
+Master of Science in Information Technology with a concentration in Project Management

 The demand for project managers is booming.
-Project-intensive industries, such as manufacturing, construction, healthcare, energy, and IT, need managers who can keep projects on time and on budget.
+Project-intensive industries, such as manufacturing, construction, business, healthcare, energy, and information technology, need managers who can keep projects on time and on budget.

-Our fully online MBA with a concentration in Project Management provides skills that are in demand from leading companies, non-profits, and government entities.
-In addition to traditional project management, our curriculum also focuses on interpersonal aspects of project management, managing outsourced projects, agile project management methodologies, and prepares you to engage with finance, IT, logistics, and other business divisions.
+Our fully online master’s degree in Information Technology with a concentration in Project Management provides skills that are in demand from leading companies, non-profits, and government entities.
+In addition to traditional project management, our curriculum focuses on interpersonal aspects of project management, managing outsourced projects, agile project management methodologies, and prepares you to engage with finance, IT, logistics, and other business divisions.

-You’ll gain a strong set of practical skills using modern project management software while learning the Project Management Institute’s Project Management Body of Knowledge (PMBOK) and other International Standards.
+You’ll gain a strong set of practical skills using current project management software and learn the Project Management Institute’s Project Management Body of Knowledge (PMBOK) and other International Standards.
 Completion of our programs also supplies the educational requirements to apply for Project Management Professional (PMP®) status from the Project Management Institute.

 Our programs are:

-- Fast-paced – Earn your MBA in under 2 years.
+- Fast-paced – earn your graduate certificate in 1 year or a master’s in under 2 years.

-- Relevant – Project management is one of the fastest growing professions.
+- Relevant – IT project management is one of the fastest growing professions.

 MBA 6043 – Global Leadership

-MBA 6063 – Operations and Supply Chain Management
+MBA 7103 – Entrepreneurship and New Venture Management

 INT 6253 – Managing Outsourced Projects